Aidanvii7/RallyApp/README.md

 The original source code is from the
 [Navigation in Jetpack Compose Codelab](https://developer.android.com/codelabs/jetpack-compose-navigation).

 [ModdedNavHost.kt](app/src/main/java/com/example/compose/rally/ModdedNavHost.kt) is a modified version of `NavHost` from the navigation compose library, though specifically the [hardcoded `Crossfade`](https://android.googlesource.com/platform/frameworks/support/+/refs/heads/androidx-main/navigation/navigation-compose/src/main/java/androidx/navigation/compose/NavHost.kt#131) has been replaced with a more flexible `AnimatedContent`.
-The overloaded `NavHost` composables take a `NavTransition` that offer some flexibility.
+The overloaded [`NavHost`](app/src/main/java/com/example/compose/rally/ModdedNavHost.kt#L71) composables take a [`NavTransition`](app/src/main/java/com/example/compose/rally/ModdedNavHost.kt#L26) that offer some flexibility.
+Other than that, it is effectively the same.

 To briefly go over the API modification, lets say you define your routes with an enum such as: